lexerdev/documentation/source/includes/_content.md

 geography.point | Latitude and longitude points.
-mentions | Details on links or authors mentioned in the content. mentions.links | Array of links in the content. mentions.mentions | Other objects mentioned i.e. a retweet. mentions.authors | Other authors tagged in the content.
+mentions | Details on links or authors mentioned in the content. mentions.links | Array of links in the content. mentions.mentions | Objects mentioned i.e. a retweet. mentions.authors | Authors tagged in the content.

 ## Terms